The Last Man (2019 film)

-The Last Man is a 2019 Canadian science fiction film directed by Rodrigo H. Vila and starring Hayden Christensen and Harvey Keitel.
+The Last Man, also known as El último hombre, is a 2019 Argentine-Canadian science fiction film co-written and directed by Rodrigo H. Vila and starring Hayden Christensen, Harvey Keitel, Marco Leonardi, Liz Solari and Rafael Spregelburd.

-Synopsis

-Kurt (Christensen) a veteran suffering from PTSD, returns home.
-A local street prophet Noe (Keitel) predicts that a catastrophic storm will strike.
-Kurt takes Noe’s advice and prepares for an impending disaster, and he meets Jessica (Solari) who also begins believing in the upcoming predictions.
+The story, set in a post-apocalyptic future, revolves around Kurt (Christensen) a veteran suffering from PTSD, who meets a local street prophet (Keitel) who predicts that a catastrophic storm will strike soon.
+Kurt starts preparing for an impending disaster while meeting Jessica (Solari), a woman who also believes in the upcoming predictions.